Quin Snyder: Missouri (1999–2006)

 In 1999, Snyder accepted the head coaching position for the University of Missouri Tigers men's basketball team, succeeding longtime coach Norm Stewart.
 He eventually led the Tigers to four consecutive NCAA tournament berths, including the Elite Eight in 2002, matching the deepest run ever made by a Missouri team in the NCAA Tournament.

-Snyder was hailed as a sensation upon his arrival at Missouri.
 His first team knocked off a ranked Illinois team and then defeated Kansas in Snyder's first game against Mizzou's archrival.
 Snyder's second season was punctuated by similar success.
 He once again toppled a ranked Kansas team and led the Tigers to their first NCAA victory since 1995.
 The eventual 2001 NCAA National Champion Duke ended the Tigers' season in the NCAA Tournament.
 He was named Rookie Coach of the Year by the Basketball Times after the season.

 In the summer of 2003, Snyder was an assistant coach for United States at the Pan American Games.
 In May 2004, Snyder was named in 17 allegations as a part of an NCAA investigation over recruiting violations, centering on improper gifts to guard Ricky Clemons.
 The program was placed on a three-year probation that November after the NCAA infractions committee ruled that an assistant bought meals, provided transportation and illegally contacted recruits.
 The committee rejected claims by the school that the rule violations were inadvertent, although it also dismissed charges of major violations, including the Clemons' claim that assistant coaches paid players cash.
 Snyder later admitted to having players at his house for "an occasional meal" and giving Clemons clothing.

 Snyder resigned as coach on February 10, 2006, following a 26-point loss to Baylor that extended a losing streak to six and dropped the Tigers to a 10–11 record overall, 3–7 in the Big 12.
 He finished with a 126–91 record over seven years, reaching the NCAA tournament in each of his first four seasons but posting only a 42–42 record since.
 After his resignation, Snyder accused Missouri athletic director Mike Alden of sending Gary Link, a basketball analyst and assistant to Alden, to inform him that he would be fired after the season.